 DIGITAL TRANSFORMATION STRATEGY CONSULTANT AND TECH POLICY ADVISOR

-Daniel is a consultant in digital transformation and policy and keynote speaker on innovation, international strategy, and tech policy.
+Daniel is a consultant in digital transformation strategy and keynote speaker on innovation, international business strategy, and tech policy.

-Starting in 2019, Daniel will be Associate Account Strategist at Google, where he will advise C-level SME Spanish executives on how to scale and optimize their online presence through Google Ads.
+Starting in 2019, Daniel will become Associate Account Strategist at Google, where he will advice C-level SME Spanish executives on how to scale and optimize their online presence and brand awareness with Google.
 He will collaborate with teams across Google worldwide such as Marketing, Suppor, Product or Partnerships to identify new business opportunities and provide industry insights for customers.

 Daniel holds a Bachelor’s Degree in International Business and a Bachelor’s Degree in International Relations from Universidad Europea and a Diploma in Marketing from University of California, Berkeley.
-He’s completed several study abroad programs at McGill University and the London School of Economics and Political Science (LSE) and is currently completing a second Bachelor’s Degree in International Relations at Universidad Europea.
+He has completed several study abroad programs at McGill University and the London School of Economics and Political Science (LSE) and he is currently completing a second Bachelor’s Degree in International Relations at Universidad Europea.

 More information here.